-27. HOW WILL CANDIDATES APPLY?
+29. HOW WILL CANDIDATES APPLY?

-Applicants will apply via a centralised online application form between Wednesday, 4th September and Monday, 4th November 2024 at 5pm.
+Applicants will apply via a centralised online application form between Monday 1st September, and Monday, 20th October 2025 at 5pm.

-The DTP application process aims to select the best students and will make an offer of funding to the top ranked applicants.
+The DTP application process aims to select students with excellent potential and motivation and will make an offer of funding to the top ranked applicants.
 The host institution will be responsible for checking eligibility and making an offer to study once the DTP's offer of funding has been accepted.

-The process for applying will be made clear in the advertisements.
+The process of applying will be made clear in the advertisements.
 Documents provided by shortlisted students can be shared by the DTP to speed up the local application process.

-28. HOW WILL STUDENTS BE SELECTED?
+30. HOW WILL STUDENTS BE SELECTED?